 Last week I ran into a friend I hadn’t seen in awhile.
 We decided to get lunch and reminisce.
-While we were eating one of the things he mentioned that this was the first solid food he had eaten in awhile.
-He had been primarily drinking Soylent while in New York.
-I knew he had been drinking this stuff awhile back, but after I tried some of it I didn’t think he would be able to survive a Soylent diet very long.
+While we were eating one of the things he mentioned was that this was the first solid meal he had eaten in days.
+I was a bit shocked, but he went on to explain that he had been primarily drinking Soylent during his trip to New York.
+I knew he had been drinking this stuff awhile back, and even tried a little last time I visited him.
+That said, I didn’t think he would be able to survive on a Soylent diet very long.

 As he explained, the company behind Soylent released a 2.0 version that comes pre-mixed and packaged in individual servings.
 [More]